Observation of dislocation bound states and skin effects in non-Hermitian Chern insulators: Results and Discussion

-\emph{Observations under OBC}.~Under OBC, the spatial distribution of the summed weight of all right eigenstates reveals valuable insights.
-For a Hermitian insulator and a NH one with nonzero $h_z$, such a weight extends uniformly throughout the entire lattice, as shown in Figs.~\ref{fig:5}(a) and~\ref{fig:5}(d), respectively, confirming the absence of any NHSE therein.
-However, with the NH perturbations $h_x$ and $h_y$ a clear signature of NHSE emerges, with the right wavefunctions localizing toward the positive $x$ and $y$ boundaries, respectively, shown in Figs.~\ref{fig:5}(b) and~\ref{fig:5}(c).
-This anisotropic behavior stems from the broken reflection and inversion symmetries by the NH perturbations $h_x$ and $h_y$.
-With the emergence of NHSE along the edges, the dislocation cores themselves do not exhibit a pronounced NHSE under OBC for nonzero $h_x$ and $h_y$.
-By contrast, when the Burgers vector is perpendicular to the direction of the NHSE observed under OBC, a D-NHSE becomes visible under PBC, as show in Fig.~\ref{fig:4}(e).
+Under OBCs, the spatial distribution of the summed weight of all right eigenstates reveals valuable insights.
+For a Hermitian insulator and a NH one with nonzero $h_z$, such a weight extends uniformly throughout the entire lattice, as shown in Figs.~\ref{fig:5}A and~\ref{fig:5}D, respectively, confirming the absence of any NHSE therein.
+However, with the NH perturbations $h_x$ and $h_y$, clear signatures of NHSE emerge, with the right wavefunctions localizing toward the positive $x$ and $y$ boundaries, respectively, shown in Figs.~\ref{fig:5}B and~\ref{fig:5}C. This anisotropic behavior stems from the broken reflection and inversion symmetries by the NH perturbations $h_x$ and $h_y$.
+With the emergence of NHSE along the edges, the dislocation cores themselves do not exhibit a pronounced NHSE under OBCs for nonzero $h_x$ and $h_y$.
+By contrast, when the Burgers vector is perpendicular to the direction of the NHSE observed under OBCs, a D-NHSE becomes visible under PBC, as show in Figs.~\ref{fig:4}B2 and \ref{fig:4}E2.